Paaschkm/Application/Program Management Application README.md

 **DEC 2017 – JULY 2020:**    _**Guckenheimer Sidebar Café – Catering Production Lead**_
 - Fostered positive relationships with customers daily
-- Assisted in monitoring and upholding food quality at catered events, public and private
+- Assisted in monitoring and upholding food quality at catered events: public and private
 - Prepared daily meals for customers
 - Monitored and maintained up to date catering orders
 - In charge of directing a small group of kitchen staff to facilitate catering production
 - Updated and programed the POS systems using DoubleBeam

 **MAY 2013 – DEC 2017:**     _**Danita Delimont Stock Photography – Assistant Office Manager**_
-- Specialized in keywording and title editing stock photography databases
+- Specialized in keywording and title editing the stock photography databases
 - Assisted in managing a database of >900,000 images from more than 350 photographers
 - Company representative at trade shows to market the company to new clientele
 - Edited and handled email marketing campaigns using Constant Contact